PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Server username: NT AUTHORITY\SYSTEM
 ```

 SUCCESS!
 And it left me with `NT AUTHORITY\SYSTEM` credentials.
-At this point the machine was mine, but I decided to make sure I had a stable foothold on the machine before proceeding with searching for the flags.
+At this point the machine was mine, but I had to make sure that I had a stable foothold on the machine before proceeding to search for flags.

 ### Foothold
 The first step was making sure my shell on the host was stable.
 So I checked my pid and looked to see if I could migrate it to something like the print spooler.